-LGSA students join one of the research groups within the Leibniz Institute on Aging (FLI) or the Friedrich Schiller University (FSU) in Jena.
+LGSA PhD candidates join one of the research groups within the Leibniz Institute on Aging (FLI) or the Friedrich Schiller University (FSU) in Jena.
 In this group they will carry out the independent research of their doctoral thesis.
 The experimental work is supervised by a thesis committee consisting of the project leader plus two group leaders or senior postdocs outside the group of the project leader.
 Preferably, at least one committee member comes from another institute.

 The practical work is complemented with lecture series, seminars, journal clubs and practical courses as well as training in presentation skills and language courses.